openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * The [@!DIF.PresentationExchange] `format` parameter is used throughout the protocol in order to enable customization according to the specific needs of a particular Credential format.
 Examples in (#alternative_credential_formats) are given for Credential formats as specified in [@VC_DATA], [@ISO.18013-5], [@!I-D.ietf-oauth-sd-jwt-vc], and [@Hyperledger.Indy].
 * A new `client_id_scheme` Authorization Request parameter is defined to enable deployments of this specification to use different mechanisms to obtain and validate metadata of the Verifier beyond the scope of [@!RFC6749].

-Presentation of Verifiable Credentials using OpenID for Verifiable Presentations can be combined with the user authentication using [@SIOPv2], and the issuance of OAuth 2.0 Access Tokens.
+Presentation of Verifiable Credentials using OpenID for Verifiable Presentations can be combined with the End-User authentication using [@SIOPv2], and the issuance of OAuth 2.0 Access Tokens.

 # Authorization Request {#vp_token_request}